3nock/OTE/COMPILING.md

 # Compiling The Project

 This is just a simple instruction on compiling the project.
 More details will be added later.
-The Steps are easy since the project doesn't have many dependancies for now & only uses Qt Creator for the whole build process.
+The Steps are easy since the project doesn't have many dependancies for now & only uses Qt-Creator/qmake for the whole build process.

 ## Prerequisites

-1. Download [Qt5.13.0](https://download.qt.io/archive/qt/5.13/5.13.0), & install.(not a must to use version 5.13.0).
+1. Download [Qt5.13.0](https://download.qt.io/archive/qt/5.13/5.13.0) & install. (not a must to use version 5.13.0).
-2. Download [Qt Creator 4.9.1](https://www.qt.io/offline-installers), & install.(not a must to use version 4.9.1).
+2. Download [Qt Creator 4.9.1](https://www.qt.io/offline-installers) & install. (not a must to use version 4.9.1).
 3. Clone the repository (`main or dev branch`) to your local drive.
 Make sure to include the submodules in your clone command!

  **For main-branch (stable)**